electricmagnetic/keadatabase-back/README.md

 ## Contributing
 Please use `pylint` to check your code before submitting a pull request.
 A `.pylintrc` file has been supplied.

 ## Licence
-TBD
+Kea Database
+Copyright (C) 2016 Greenstone Limited <hello@greenstone.org.nz>

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.